cu-mkp/m-k-manuscript-data/schema/ms-transcription.md

 ## Anonymous Block: a generic block of text
 e.ab =
   element ab {
+    a.continued?,
+    a.continues?,
+    a.margin?,
+    a.render?,
+    a.cancelled?,
-    a.continued?, a.continues?, a.margin?, a.render?, m.phrase
+    m.phrase
   }
 # div